Common Probability Distributions

 - Many of the formulas given are seldom described.

 - Random variate generation is included where feasible.

-- The entire file (549K, pdf) may be downloaded and printed to give a complete reference book
+- The entire file (1.5Mb, PDF) may be downloaded and printed to give a complete reference book

 [but please honor the copyright].

-The reason for most of the features listed above is that this reference is actually Appendix A from the documentation accompanying the Macintosh® freeware package
+The reason for some of the features listed above is that this Compendium is actually part of the documentation for the Macintosh® freeware package

 Where appropriate, each Compendium entry contains the following items:

 - A header giving the distribution name, parameters, and constraints